TeamDev-IP/Avalonia-WebView/README.md

 Get a 30-day free trial license for DotNetBrowser by [this link](https://teamdev.com/dotnetbrowser/?utm_source=github&utm_medium=avalonia-demo&utm_campaign=avalonia#evaluate).
 The license will arrive in your inbox in an instant.

-And then execute this command from the solution directory:
+Then execute this command from the solution directory:

    ```bash
    dotnet run --project DotNetBrowser.AvaloniaUi.Demo